FDio/csit/resources/job_specs/report_iterative/3n-snr/vpp-ndrpdr-00.md

 1c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6base
 2c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6base
 4c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6base
-##### ethip6-ip6scale20k
-1c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k
-2c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k
-4c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
 1c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 2c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 4c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+##### ethip6-ip6scale200k-rnd
+1c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale200k-rnd
+2c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale200k-rnd
+4c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale200k-rnd
+##### ethip6-ip6scale2m-rnd
+1c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale2m-rnd
+2c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale2m-rnd
+4c AND 78b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip6-ip6scale2m-rnd
 ## ./l2
 ### intel-e822cq
 #### dpdk-vfio-pci